zolutionspartners/php_evaluation/README.md

 For additional security we should probably bump the email up against the user database to make sure it's valid.
 I have a bit of trepidation about calling an email-sending bash script from PHP, so I would probably not set it up this way to begin with, but with appropriate security protocols it should be fine.
+(My preference would be to call a PHP class that facilitates SMTP through an actual email account, which would require password validation and would permit outbound spam screening.
+Any non-email functions in notifynew.sh could still be handled by calling that script.
+This has the benefit of preventing the server from acting as an open or semi-open relay.)

 <h2>3-PHP decoding</h2>